be3ru5/BookShelf/README.md

 2. listing text files in the hidden directory
 3. incerting data in selected text file
 4. reading random line in random text file

-`Feel free to help me for updating.`

-Thank you!